qiankunli/qiankunli.github.io/_posts/Technology/CoreOS/2015-03-06-kubernetes_introduction_4.md

 When a Pod is run on a Node, the kubelet adds a set of environment variables for each active Service.
 It supports both Docker links compatible variables (see makeLinkVariables) and simpler {SVCNAME}_SERVICE_HOST and {SVCNAME}_SERVICE_PORT variables, where the Service name is upper-cased and dashes are converted to underscores.

-For example, the Service "redis-master" which exposes TCP port 6379 and has been allocated portal IP address 10.0.0.11 produces the following environment variables:
+For example, the Service "redis-master" which exposes TCP port 6379 and has been allocated portal IP address 10.0.0.11 produces the following environment variables:（我们可以`docker exec -it containerid bash`Pod中的一个container，使用`printenv`来查看其可以使用的环境变量）

     REDIS_MASTER_SERVICE_HOST=10.0.0.11
     REDIS_MASTER_SERVICE_PORT=6379